There are more than 200 different Philodendrons in the Araceae family, according to the University of Florida.

 As I mentioned earlier, all parts of Birkin grow at the same rate.

-In a flowerpot, Birkin’s roots are prevented from struggling with the roots of other plants (even other Birkins) for nutrients, and its leaves have the freedom to spread as needed.
+In a flowerpot, Birkin’s roots are prevented from struggling with the roots of other plants (even other Birkins) for nutrients, and its leaves can spread as needed.

-This has an impact on the exuberance with which Birkin can express itself via the expansion of its vines and leaf system.
+This impacts the exuberance with which Birkin can express itself via the expansion of its vines and leaf system.

 Therefore, planting Birkin in a flower pot is an excellent way to speed up the plant’s growth.